How to Build a Freestanding Pergola

 Some of you might not have a concrete slab for your wood pergola.
 If you can’t put your posts on a concrete slab, place them in the ground, below the area where frost can wreak havoc.

-Before you start digging, contact your local utility company, so you do not dig in an area with electric or gas lines that could severely hurt you and your project.
+Before you start digging, contact your local utility company so you do not dig in an area with electric or gas lines that could severely hurt you and your project.
 After marking your utility lines accurately, you can dig your pergola away from utter danger.

-• Step 1: Using a batter board method, mark your post locations with small wood stakes, so you can visually see your layout.
+• Step 1: Using a batter board method , mark your post locations with small wood stakes so you can see your layout visually.
 Measure twice, so you only have to install your posts once.
-Measuring should not only take place parallel and perpendicular to each other but also diagonally for accurate dimensions.

 Depending on local building codes, an 8-foot tall structure must have holes at least 2 feet deep in the ground for stability.
 If you live in an area prone to high winds, you may want to make your pergola deeper at 3 feet or more into the ground.